 Multiple teeth can be attached to a single implant; this cuts back on cost and recovery after placement.
 In the case of full mouth restoration, denture plates can be attached to a full set of implants on both the upper and lower gum ridges.

-Dental implants are particularly appealing to both Pittsburgh patients and dental professionals because of the ease of care involved.
+Dental implants are particularly appealing to both patients and dental professionals because of the ease of care involved.
 They can be brushed and flossed like natural teeth and do not require removal like dentures or partials.
-Practicing good oral hygiene and staying regular on checkups with dentists means that dental implants can last a lifetime.
+Practicing good oral hygiene and staying regular on checkups with your Baytown, TX dentist means that dental implants can last a lifetime.